aditykris/covid19_dataentryapp/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a prototype of covid 19 dataentry app designed for healthworkers enter data of those poeple who are in quarantine.
+Application is made for Android app and it is made on flutter.
+Firebase is used as backend.

 A few resources to get you started if this is your first Flutter project: